 Generated files take up a lot of file space and prevent others from easily cloning and building the repository.

-Do not use using namespace std;
+Do not use using namespace std;.

 using namespace std; cin >> n;